jamesfmackenzie/jamesfmackenzie.github.io/_posts/transferring_files_from_pc_to_st/2016-02-06-use-rs232-serial-cable-and-ghostlink-to-transfer-files-from-pc-to-st.md

 ![](/img/posts/atari_st_rs232_serial_to_usb_adapter.jpg "Serial/RS232 to USB adapter cable")

-Once you've gotten the right cable, connect your PC and ST together!
+Get the right cable, then connect your PC and ST together.

 ### 2. Download the Ghostlink software